crowdproj/opentutor/README.md

 It is supposed to be an extended analogue of the desktop program *Lingvo Tutor*, which is a component of well-known [ABBYY Lingvo](https://www.lingvo.ru/multi/).

-At the moment, the application is only available as a docker image.
+The application is also available as a docker image (standalone version).
 The userdata with built-in dictionaries is stored in the `/userdata` directory (inside container), this allows to use docker volumes.
 By default, [espeak-ng](https://github.com/espeak-ng/espeak-ng) is used as Text-To-Speech service (it is pre-installed inside `sszuev/ubuntu-jammy-openjdk-17-espeak-ng` image).
 To use [voicerss](https://www.voicerss.org/api/) TTS service (better quality) obtain API-key and specify it as an environment variable `VOICERSS-KEY`, e.g. `docker run ... -e VOICERSS-KEY=${your-key} ...`